kyungjae-lee/engineers-notebook/operating-systems/operating-system-policies-for-virtual-memory.md

 ## Replacement Policies

 * When all of the frames in main memory are occupied and it is necessary to bring in a new page to satisfy a page fault, the replacement policy **determines which page currently in memory is to be replaced**.
 (When a process has reached its allocated frame size, the operating system must decide which frame must be chosen to use for the new incoming page.
-These policies attempt to make the best choice that will hopefully minimize page faults.)
+These policies attempt to make the best choice that will hopefully minimize page faults; minimize thrashing.)
 * Most of the replacement policies try to predict future behavior based on past behavior.
 Because of the **principle of locality**, there is often a high correlation between recent refrencing history and near-future referencing patterns.
 * Trade-off that must be considered - The more elaborate and sophisticated the replacement policy, the greater will be the hardware and software overhead to implement it.
 * Frame locking - Some of the important frames in main memory may be locked.